-The principal will also provide details of the Induction Training for completion by staff and details of any additional health and safety measures in place in the school to facilitate the staff member's return to the school facility.
+On receipt of the completed form the principal will provide details of the Induction Training for completion by staff prior to the return to the workplace and details of any additional health and safety measures in place in the school to facilitate the staff member's return to the school facility.

 There are some school staff who may be unable to return to school.
 Current public health guidelines have identified these people as being in groups who are defined as being at very high risk.
-This will be updated in line with public health advice.